 The dignity of human life is upheld from conception to natural death.

-Leadership opportunites exist at the local, state and national level, allowing women to build thier leadership skills and make a great network of working friendships.
-Large states such as Texas divide the state into districts, led by a District Deputy.
+Leadership opportunites exist at the local, state and national level, allowing women to build their leadership skills and make a great network of working friendships.
+Large states such as Texas divide the state into districts, each led by a District Deputy.
 Local courts report to their respective district deputies.
 There are more than 60 districts in the state of Texas.
-The state board is elected at the Texas convention held in the Spring of odd years.
+The state board of officers is elected at the Texas biennial convention held in the Spring of odd years.
 District deputies are appointed following state elections and are chosen based on prior service to Catholic Daughters.
 Training, guidance, policies and procedures exist at each of these levels to support each member on their successful leadership journey.

 CDA members are encouraged to particpate in the democratic process by staying informed on public issues, addressing the morals and human dimension, while supporting church teaching on human life, human rights, justice and peace.
 Activities in this area support voter registration and voting.
 Courts, aware of legislative issues, encourage individuals to voice their opionions with their congressmen.
 Courts can stay informed by inviting guest speakers to their meetings.